The best veteran charities to donate to

 There are so many to choose from with specialisms in different areas and so many questions that will be whizzing through your mind that you’ll probably opt for sticking a tenner in the closest collection tin or choose to donate online to one of the charities you’ve heard of because they’re reputable and presumably safe?

 But what about the smaller charities?
-The ones that are still doing excellent work but don’t have the marketing budgets to get banners and collection tins on every street corner?
+The ones that are doing excellent work but don’t have the marketing budgets to get banners and collection tins on every street corner?
 Fact is, these smaller volunteer-run operations are probably the veterans’ charities that most need your support.

 Veterans Raffle already supports ten charities that are in need of your donations, here’s some of the criteria we use to identify the veterans’ charities that most need a helping hand: